A New Causal Decomposition Paradigm towards Health Equity: Identifiability

-\begin{remark} Note that \citep{kasy2014instrumental, frolich2017direct} use instrumental variables for identifiability under linear models, however under the assumption that $M(Z=z,u_M)$ increases with respect to the instrumental variable $Z$ for all individuals \emph{i.e.}, $u_M$, which may not hold in our scenario (\emph{e.g.}, if $Z:=R$ and $M$ denotes income level, then it is unreasonable to assume that any person in the advantaged group has higher income level than all persons in $R=0$). \end{remark}
+\begin{remark} If there exists an unobserved confounder such that its path to $Y$ or $M$ is not blocked by $\mathbf{B}_M$, then $p(y|do(m),r)$ cannot be identified generally.
+Note that under the linear model, \citep{kasy2014instrumental, frolich2017direct} leverages instrumental variables for identifiability with unobserved confounders, however, assumed that $M(Z=z,u_M)$ increases with respect to the instrumental variable $Z$ for all individuals $u_M$.
+This condition may not hold in our health equity scenario.
+For example, if $Z:=R$ denotes race and $M$ denotes the income level, then it is unreasonable to assume that any person in the advantaged group has a higher income level than all persons in $R=0$. \end{remark}